beartype/plum/README.md

 'This is an integer!'

 >>> f(1.0)
-"This is a number, but I don't know which type."
+'This is a number, but I don't know which type.'

 >>> f(object())
-NotFoundLookupError: For function "f", signature Signature(builtins.object) could not be resolved.
+NotFoundLookupError: For function `f`, `(<object object at 0x7fb528458190>,)` could not be resolved.
 ```

 This also works for multiple arguments, enabling some neat design patterns: